flutter/devtools/packages/devtools_app/lib/src/framework/README.md

-This folder contains code, used for the application window, and not used by screens.
+This folder contains the code not used by screens.